Wednesday, July 31, 2002

 weekend, I can assure you that there weren't a lot of pretty young women walking

 around.
-More like fat, tattooed, and spiky dyed haired
+More like fat, tattooed, and spiky dyed haired. affirmed each other's

 liking for lipstick, heels and other feminine accoutrements which, they say,